Young's interference experiment

 Young's interference experiment is any one of a number of optical experiments described or performed at the beginning of the nineteenth century by Thomas Young to demonstrate the wave theory of light.
 These experiments played a major role in the acceptance of the wave theory of light.
 One such experiment was the original version of the modern double-slit experiment.

 Background

-In the second half of the 17th century two hypothesis for the nature of light were discussed.
+In the second half of the 17th century two hypotheses for the nature of light were discussed.
 Robert Hooke, Christiaan Huygens advocated a wave theory, while Isaac Newton, who did many experimental investigations of light, developed his corpuscular theory of light according to which light is emitted from a luminous body in the form of tiny particles.
-By the end of the century Newton's reputation as the preeminent physicist gave the emission theory a wide lead.
+By the end of the 18th century Newton's reputation as the preeminent physicist gave the emission theory a wide lead.
 Even the famous Leonhard Euler who supported the wave theory was unable to encourage its discussion.